tommyxchow/frosty/README.md

 ## Features

-- Browse top and followed channels on Twitch
+- Browse top and followed streams on Twitch
 - Watch live streams with live chat
 - Support for BTTV, FFZ, and 7TV emotes, including GIFs